Arthur John Wright Pitt DSO, RN

 16 Mar 1944

-HMS Taku (Lt.
+Around 0230A/16, HMS Taku (Lt.
 A.J.W.
 Pitt, RN) departed from Lerwick for her 24th war patrol.
 She was ordered to patrol off Norway in the Trondheim area.
-She is to intercept the German battleship Tirpitz that is possibly leaving Norway for repairs in Germany.
-Taku was part of 'Operstion Foremost'in which a whole lot of Allied submarines were placed along the coast of Norway to intercept the Tirpitz if she came South.
-As of 2300 hours on the 20th she is also to attack enemy shipping as Tirpitz was not going to Germany after all.
+She is to intercept the German battleship Tirpitz that is possibly going to leave Norway for repairs in Germany.
+Taku was part of 'Operstion Foremost'in which a whole lot of Allied submarines were placed along the coast of Norway to intercept the Tirpitz if she came south.
+She was not allowed to attack enemy merchant shipping.

-For HMS Taku's daily positions during this patrol see the map below.
+For the daily and attack positions of HMS Taku during this patrol see the map below.

 24 Mar 1944 (position 64.33, 10.37)